Reviews of the Best Water Softeners of 2023

 How to Maintain Your Water Softener

-Replenish the salt once every month:
+Replenish once every month:

 Most homeowners do this already, but you can do one better.
-Do not wait for the salt level to deplete before adding more salt.
-Form a habit out of regularly checking your brine tank.
-Do this every 4-6 weeks.
+Do not wait for the salt level to deplete before adding more.
+Form a habit of regularly checking your tank every 4-6 weeks.
 Set a reminder if necessary!

-Inspect your softener every few months:
+Inspect every few months:

 Get the right salt type: